ollij93/vscode-projects/README.md

 ## Known Issues

-### 0.0.0

-New Issues:
-* Limited to public repositories
-* Reduced set of color codes
+Missing features:

+* GitHub key requires setup with no instructions
+* No choice of templates for creating new projects
+* Repository setup (e.g. requirements.txt install) not enabled
+* Single command to open URL of the repo not yet available

+Problems:

 * No SSH error handling for git commands
-* Repository setup (e.g. requirements.txt install) not enabled
-* Username not configurable
-* File and repository locations not configurable
 * No error handling for github API connection

-### 0.0.1

-Fixed Issues from previous version:
-* Private GitHub repos now supported
-* Full set of NFL color codes included

-New Issues:
-* GitHub key requires setup with no instructions

-### 0.0.2

-Fixes Issues from previous version:
-* Username now uses running user
-* File and repository location are now configurable

-New Issues:

-### 0.1.0

-New Issues:
 * Failure to contact one GitHub API results in no projects being accessible

-### 0.2.0

-New Issues:

 ## Release Notes